-Attendance at the hearing is limited to the appellant, his/her representative, appropriate representatives of the county department, and any witnesses which the appellant or the county wish to call upon for testimony.
+Attendance at the hearing is limited to the appellant, their representative, appropriate representatives of the county department, and any witnesses which the appellant or the county wish to call upon for testimony.

-H. Conducting the Hearing (Refer to SA-3340 Figure 2)
+H. Conducting the Hearing

 - The appellant and the county may be represented by attorneys or other representatives obtained at their expense. - A hearing officer from the Division of Social Services presides at the hearing and administers the oath to all participants.
-He/She will also record the hearing.
+The hearing officer will also record the hearing.
 No transcript will be prepared unless a petition to Superior Court is filed. - 3.
 The county and the appellant must each name someone to present their testimony and to call witnesses.

 - 4. The county's representative must read the summary and explain the county's action, or call upon someone to do so.
-He/She may call witnesses, one at a time.
+They may call witnesses, one at a time.
 The hearing officer may question witnesses during their testimony.
-When the county's testimony has ended, the appellant or his/her representative may question the county's witnesses or representative. - 5.
-The appellant or his/her representative may then explain why he/she feels the DSS' action should not be implemented.
-He/She may call witnesses, one at a time.
+When the county's testimony has ended, the appellant or their representative may question the county's witnesses or representative. - 5.
+The appellant or their representative may then explain why they feel the DSS' action should not be implemented.
+They may call witnesses, one at a time.
 The hearing officer may question witnesses during testimony.
 When the appellant's testimony has ended, the DSS representative may question the appellant, witnesses, or representative. - 6.
 Representative for the DSS and the appellant may present closing statements summarizing their view of the situation in question.